zcash/zips/zip-XXXX.rst

 There should not be any single entity which is a single point of failure, i.e., whose capture or failure will effectively prevent effective use of the funds.

-Major funding decisions should be based, to the extent feasible on inputs from domain experts and pertinent stakeholders.
+Major funding decisions should be based, to the extent feasible, on inputs from domain experts and pertinent stakeholders.

 The Dev Fund mechanism should not modify the monetary emission curve (and in